andyhorn/simple_routes/README.md

 ### Defining simple routes

-This first section will describe how to use the `SimpleRoute` and `ChildRoute` classes to define routes that _do not_ require any dynamic variables.
+This first section will describe how to use the `SimpleRoute` class and `ChildRoute` interface to define routes that _do not_ require any dynamic variables, i.e. "static" routes like `/home` or `/settings/notifications`.

 For routing that requires path parameters, see the **Defining dynamic routes** section below.

-#### Root-level routes

-Any root-level routes (routes that are not nested within another route) should extend the `SimpleRoute` class.
+Static routes should extend the `SimpleRoute` base class, such as the example `HomeRoute` below.

-**Note:** Root level routes should have a path that is prefixed with a leading slash.

 ```dart
 class HomeRoute extends SimpleRoute {